Prepare for Another Fight Over Non-Compete Agreements on Utah’s Capitol Hill

 As enacted, the law applies only to non-compete agreements entered on or after May 10, 2016, and it limits the length of any non-compete period to one year.
 The law also gives some leverage to former employees by allowing them to collect attorneys’ fees and costs if a former employer sues to enforce an invalid non-compete agreement.
 The law does not apply to confidentiality agreements, non-solicitation agreements, severance agreements or non-compete agreements related to the sale of a business.

-We have been hearing for months that the fight is not over, and that the issues surrounding H.B.
+We have heard for months that the fight is not over and that the issues surrounding H.B.
 251 would likely resurface in the 2017 Legislative Session.
 Well, get ready for Round 2.

 Representative Brian Greene, a co-sponsor of H.B.
 251, has already introduced a bill expanding its reach for the 2017 session – H.B.
 81. As currently written, the employee-friendly bill would require employers to pay additional “consideration,” such as a wage increase or a promotion, in order to enforce any non-compete agreement imposed on an existing employee.
 It would also prevent employers from enforcing non-compete agreements if they fire the employee within one year after the employee signs the agreement.
 Finally, employers would be forced to bring enforcement actions, if at all, during the non-compete period.
 They could not bring suit after the non-compete period expires.